NeuraiProject/Neurai/doc/README.md

 that away.

-**How it works**: the `token` parameter of `depinsendmsg`, `depingetmsg`, `depinreceivemsg` and the gateway commands accepts a section name.
-Sending to a section encrypts for the active holders of the section **and of every ancestor up to the pool root**; reading with a section token returns only that section's subtree (its "tab"). `depinlistsections` lists the sections for UI tabs — over the unauthenticated DePIN port it serves **names only**; the address mode (per-address access and message counters) requires node RPC.
+**How it works**: the `token` parameter of `depinsendmsg`, `depingetmsg`, `depinchallenge` and `depinreceivemsg` accepts a section name.
+Sending to a section encrypts for the active holders of the section **and of every ancestor up to the pool root**; reading with a section token returns only that section's subtree (its "tab"). `depinlistsections` lists the sections for UI tabs — names only without arguments; the address mode (per-address access and message counters) takes a challenge issued for a `scope` and reports that scope's subtree. `depinclearmsg` takes a scope so a section owner can purge their subtree (never parents or siblings); its `admin` challenge is bound to exactly that scope.
+The root's subtree is the whole pool.

-`depinclearmsg` accepts an optional scope so a section owner can purge their subtree (never parents or siblings).
-Old clients that only ever use the root token are unaffected — the root's subtree is the whole pool.
+**Recipient scope**: a client publishing through a service node resolves recipients with the pool's root as `stop_at` (`depingetmsginfo` publishes it).

-**Remote sends** query the serving pool's `INFO` first and scope the recipient set to that pool's root and `maxRecipients`.
-This is deliberate: the pool's port exposes raw payloads, so every extra `recipientKeys` entry is an extra reader — encrypting up to the absolute root would include holders of ancestors the pool does not even serve.
-If `INFO` cannot be queried, the send fails rather than guess the scope.
+This is deliberate: every extra `recipientKeys` entry is an extra reader, and encrypting up to the absolute root would include holders of ancestors the pool does not even serve.

 **Recipient limit**: a send **fails** (never silently truncates) when the union of eligible holders across the ancestor chain exceeds